 Summary of the Unemployment Insurance Benefit

-To be eligible an individual must have employment earnings, be totally unemployed, be unemployed through no fault of his/her own, be available for work, which includes the requirement to be a U.S. citizen, or immigrant entitled to work in the U.S, be capable of work and be actively seeking work.
-There are no asset or resource qualifications applicable to UI claimants.
-Neither are there income qualifications.
-However, if an individual engages in work while in receipt of UI benefits, the number of days of work in a week will impact the individual’s benefit amount that week.
+To be eligible an individual must have employment earnings, be totally unemployed, be unemployed through no fault of his/her own, be available for work, which includes the requirement to be a U.S. citizen or an immigrant who is legally entitled to work in the U.S., be capable of work and be actively seeking work.
+There are no asset/resource guidelines applicable to UI claimants; neither are there income.
+However, if an individual engages in work while in receipt of UI benefits, the number of days of work in a week will impact the individual’s benefit amount for that week.

 UI claimants must certify weekly to collect their weekly UI benefits.

 Other Benefits under the Unemployment Insurance Benefit Program

 During the COVID-19 crisis, the federal government has established three emergency UI programs: Pandemic Unemployment Assistance, Pandemic Unemployment Compensation, and Pandemic Unemployment Emergency Compensation.
 Refer to COVID-19 Resources, Expansion of Unemployment Insurance for more information.